rust-lang/book/src/ch08-01-vectors.md

 With the `[]`s, Rust will cause a `panic!`.
 With the `get` method, it will instead return `None` without `panic!`ing.
-Deciding which way to access elements in a vector depends on whether you consider an attempted access past the end of the vector to be an error, in which case you would want the `panic!` behavior, or whether this will happen occasionally under normal circumstances and your code will have logic to handle getting `Some(&element)` or `None`.
+Deciding which way to access elements in a vector depends on whether we consider an attempted access past the end of the vector to be an error, in which case we'd want the `panic!` behavior, or whether this will happen occasionally under normal circumstances and our code will have logic to handle getting `Some(&element)` or `None`.

 Once we have a valid reference, the borrow checker will enforce the ownership and borrowing rules we covered in Chapter 4 in order to ensure this and other